MicrosoftDocs/azure-docs/articles/synapse-analytics/how-to-move-workspace-from-one-region-to-another-region.md

 ---

-# Step-by-Step guide to move Azure Synapse Analytics Workspace from one region to another
+# Step-by-Step guide to move Azure Synapse workspace from one region to another

-This document is a step-by-step guide to move Azure Synapse Analytics Workspace from one Azure region to another region.
+This document is a step-by-step guide to move Azure Synapse workspace from one Azure region to another region.
 > [!NOTE]
 > Steps mentioned in this document is not actually moving the workspace but we are creating a new workspace in another region using the backups and artifacts from source region workspace.